michaelnmmeyer/dharma/views/documentation.md

 different directories if needed.
 If you want a text you are editing not to be indexed, use another naming convention, e.g. `XDHARMA_INS`, etc.

 The schema used to validate a given text is derived from the file name.
-I ignore processing instructions that tell which schemas should be used for validating texts, viz. all this stuff:
+The DHARMA app does not look at processing instructions at the beginning of XML files, e.g.:

 	<?xml-model href="https://raw.githubusercontent.com/erc-dharma/project-documentation/master/schema/latest/DHARMA_Schema.rng" type="application/xml" schematypens="http://relaxng.org/ns/structure/1.0"?>
 	<?xml-model href="https://raw.githubusercontent.com/erc-dharma/project-documentation/master/schema/latest/DHARMA_Schema.rng" type="application/xml" schematypens="http://purl.oclc.org/dsdl/schematron"?>